How can I help?

 To install the Bookmark Button

-We have useful video guide for the bookmarking button below.
 Before you begin, you will need to make sure that your browser's bookmarks bar is visible to install the Bookmark Button.
-To turn on the bookmarks bar in Chrome, click the 3 vertical dots at the top right of the screen, then go to ' Bookmarks', then click 'Show Bookmarks Bar'.
+To turn on the bookmarks bar in Edge, click the 3 vertical dots at the top right of the screen, then go to ' Bookmarks and Lists', then click 'Show Bookmarks Bar'.

 a.
-In the Reading List system, click on 'My Bookmarks'.
+In the online Reading List system, click on 'My Bookmarks'.

 b.
-Click on the 'Install Bookmark Button' ;link which is under the purple bar on the right-hand side of the screen.
+Click on the 'Install Bookmarking Extension' link which is under the purple bar on the right-hand side of the screen.

 d.
 In the pop-up window, there is a button labelled 'Add to My Bookmarks'.
 Drag and drop this button from the pop-up window up to your own browser's bookmark bar.